sydneyk1m/sydneyk1m/README.md

 - Hi, my name is Sydney and I'm a rising junior studying Computer Science.
-- I'm interested in data science, application development, and learning as much as I can about anything!
+- I'm interested in data science, app development, and learning as much as I can about anything, not limited just to CS :)
 - Currently working on several personal projects.
 - snk5@rice.edu